Affiliate disclaimer: We will be paid a referral fee if you open an account and deposit funds through some of the links

 Name: Lightyear Description: Lightyear is a new investment app that offers low cost investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.
 Summary: A very well-designed low-cost investing app with discounted FX charges, limit and recurring orders for investing in local and international markets.
 Special Offer: Sign up with a promo code GOODMONEYGUIDE deposit at least £50 and get 10 trades for free.
 T&Cs apply.
 Capital at risk.
 Pros Cons

-Description: Lightyear is a new investment app that offers zero commission investing in UK, European and US shares.
+Description: Lightyear is a new investment app that offers low cost investing in UK, European and US shares.
 The company was founded by one of the first Wise (Transferwise) employees, Martin Sokk with a similar objective of making investing as cheap and easy as possible.

 A very well-designed low-cost investing app with discounted FX charges, limit and recurring orders for investing in local and international markets.